dbusteed/dbusteed.github.io/_posts/2022-02-01-running-jupyter-notebooks-in-cron.md

   - Jupyter
   - Python
   - dev ops
+excerpt: Customized (and outdated) solution for running Jupyter Notebooks in cron.
+description: Customized (and outdated) solution for running Jupyter Notebooks in cron.
 ---

 > **NOTE:** Newer versions of Jupyter include the `execute` subcommand which makes this article a bit deprecated, so keep that in mind!

 I often work with Jupyter Notebooks on a remote server via Jupyter Lab, and sometimes need to run a notebook on a regular basis.